 Choose your area of study

 Since entertainment is such a broad industry, a degree in entertainment management applies to many career paths.
 So, before looking for a program, it’s a good idea to know what area of the business you’d like to work in.
-It may be sports, art, television, theater, event management, venue management, public relations, marketing, or another field in the entertainment industry.
+Many programs allow you to choose a concentration and focus your studies on a particular specialty area, such as sports, television, theater, marketing, public relations, or another field in the entertainment industry.
 Think about what career you’d like to pursue after graduation, and use that to help you choose your area of study.

 Research schools and programs